D. Larry Carmichael, Ph.D.

 Assistant Coach of Track and Field

-Larry Carmichael enters his second season as assistant coach for the New Mexico State University track and field team where he focuses on throwing and multi-events.
+Larry Carmichael enters his third season as assistant coach for the New Mexico State University track and field team where he focuses on throwing and multi-events.

 Carmichael has three decades of coaching experience in track and field.
 Most recently, Carmichael spent 21 years at Louisiana Tech University where he established a national reputation for consistently developing national and international class throwers.
 His coaching record includes 16 straight years where Carmichael guided at least one student-athlete to the NCAA Division I Track and Field Championships.
 He also guided several athletes to compete at the international level in the throwing events.